Blake Sabol

-Blake Joseph Sabol (born January 7, 1998) is an American professional baseball catcher and outfielder who is a free agent.
+Blake Joseph Sabol (born January 7, 1998) is an American professional baseball catcher and outfielder in the Tampa Bay Rays organization.
 He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Boston Red Sox.
 He played college baseball at the University of Southern California.
 The Pittsburgh Pirates selected Sabol in the seventh round of the 2019 MLB draft.
 He made his MLB debut in 2023.

 Early life

 Sabol was born and raised in Aliso Viejo, California, to Carmalita Brown and Rob Sabol.
 His father played college baseball at California State University, Long Beach.
 Sabol's older brother, Stefan, played catcher in college baseball at the University of Oregon and in the New York Mets organization.

 Sabol's mother is from American Samoa, and Sabol grew up among a Samoan community in California.
 Troy Polamalu, a member of the Pro Football Hall of Fame, is his second cousin; his mother used to babysit Polamalu.